“Chippin’ Right along …

 Thank you for your interest in my “Food Safe” Handmade Wooden Bread Bowls.

-After making a bowl, it takes several weeks (sometimes months) to carefully “dry” them.
-It all depends on the wood, the temperature and the humidity
+After making a bowl, it takes several weeks / months to carefully “dry” them.
+It all depends on the wood, the temperature and the humidity.
+This winter had been brutal.
+I was behind schedule as the bowls hadn’t got sufficiently dried.

 To Buy A Bowl …

 I PAY All SHIPPING in the lower 48 states (no international sales!).
-The quality of my bowls is the best you will find anywhere.
-Every bowl I sell has been sanded to at least 220 grit smooth, most to 400 grit, and all have been buffed and polished.
+My bowls are of the best quality you will find anywhere.
+Every bowl I sell has been sanded to at least 220 grit smooth, most to 400 grit.

 Why Does “Someone” Make Doughbowls?

-There’s a bunch of dough-bowl makers around, I’ve taught many of them myself.
-But I don’t think there’s many in the USA that make bowls simply “for the money”.
-There’s just so many other ways to make a lot more money, with a lot less work.
+There’s right many dough-bowl makers around the country.
+I’ve taught many of them myself.
+But I don’t think that many of them are making bowls simply “for the money”.
+There’s many other ways to make a lot more money, with less work or risk of injury.

-At 1st glance “Handmade Wooden Bread Bowls” seem awfully high priced.
+At 1st glance a “Handmade Wooden Bread Bowl” seems awfully high priced.
 That’s one reason I learned to make them – I wanted my wife to have one but I couldn’t afford to buy one back then.
-By making bowls as a business here in NC I pay …
+But before you think I’m getting rich off off of them … By making bowls as a business here in NC I pay the following …

-28% goes to State & Federal Income taxes, Social Security and Medicare –
+28% to State & Federal Income taxes, Social Security and Medicare –

-22% for my business for sand paper, buying trees, food safe mineral oil, property tax, shop and tools upkeep, internet access and all the fees for this website, utilities and all supplies.
+22% for my business for sand paper, buying trees, food safe mineral oil, property tax, shop and tools supplies and upkeep, internet access and all the fees for this website.

 Plus I pay the shipping (in the lower 48).
-East coast averages around $38 per bowl – west coat up to $69.75 (Washington state).
-If you try and chip out a bowl you can easily put 10-14 hours in it.
-Then I fine sand and buff them.
-If you’ll Do the math.
-A $300 bowl would put less than half that in your pocket for 10-14 hours of hard work … you may get minimum wage for all your efforts.
+East coast averages around $42 bowl – west coast up to $69.75 (WA and Oregon state).
+If you chip out a bowl you can easily put 10-14 hours in it.
+Mine are also fine sanded.
+If you do the math – A $300 bowl would put less than half that in your pocket for 10-14 hours of hard work … you may get minimum wage for your efforts.

 I make them because I’m hooked on the beauty!
 Seeing what GOD alone put there for me to uncover.
-For those who just do it for the money, that will quickly show up in the quality of their work (or the lack there-of).
+For those who just make them for the money, that will quickly show up in the quality of their work (or the lack there-of).

-Why do “I” Make Doughbowls ???
+But why do I Make Doughbowls ???
 The letters below – they tell it all…

-Below is the first 2 letters that I received from those sent in response to receiving their bowls from the April 2025 Sale…
+Below is the first 2 letters that I received last year from some after receiving their bowls …

 Greg R*******